adobe/aem-core-cif-components/README.md

 1. Clone this repository.
 2. Run a `mvn clean install` in the root folder to install the artifacts to your local Maven repository.
+3. Switch to the `all` project and run a `mvn clean install content-package:install`.

 Here is a full [video walk trough of the setup process](https://www.adobe.io/apis/experiencecloud/commerce-integration-framework/getting-started.html).